 If CCIC is unable to refinance its subsidiary debt or renegotiate the terms of such debt, CCIC may not be able to meet its debt service requirements, including interest payments on the notes, in the future.
-The cash-pay notes will require annual cash interest payments of approximately \$ million Prior , 2004, the interest expense on our 10 5/8% discount to May 15, 2003 and notes and the discount notes offered in the debt offering, respectively, will be comprised solely of the amortization of original issue discount.
-Thereafter, the 10 5/8% discount notes and the discount notes offered in the debt offering will require annual cash interest payments of approximately \$26.7\$ million and\$ million, respectively.
+The cash-pay notes will require annual cash interest payments of approximately \$16.2 million.
+Prior to November 15, 2002 and May 15, 2004, the interest expense on our 10 5/8% discount notes and the discount notes offered in the debt offering, respectively, will be comprised solely of the amortization of original issue discount.
+Thereafter, the 10 5/8% discount notes and the discount notes offered in the debt offering will require annual cash interest payments of approximately \$26.7 million and \$51.9 million, respectively.
 Prior to December 15, 2003, we do not expect to pay cash dividends on our exchangeable preferred stock or, if issued, cash interest on the exchange debentures.
-Thereafter, assuming all dividends or interest have been paid-in-kind, our exchangeable preferred stock or, if issued, the exchange debentures will require annual cash dividend or interest payments of approximately $$47.8\ \text{million}$.
+Thereafter assuming all dividends or interest have been paid-in-kind, our exchangeable preferred stock or, if issued, the exchange debentures will require annual cash dividend or interest payments of approximately \$47.8 million.
 Annual cash interest payments on the Castle Transmission bonds are (Pounds)11.25 million (\$18.7 million).
 In addition, Crown Communication's senior credit facility and Castle Transmission's credit facility will require periodic interest payments on amounts borrowed thereunder.

 As a holding company, CCIC will require distributions or dividends from its subsidiaries, or will be forced to use capital raised in debt and equity offerings, to fund its debt obligations, including interest payments on the cash-pay notes and eventually the 10 5/8% discount notes and the discount notes offered in the debt offering.
 The terms of the indebtedness of CCIC's subsidiaries significantly limit such subsidiaries' ability to distribute cash to CCIC.
 As a result, CCIC will be required to apply a portion of the net proceeds from the offerings to fund interest payments on the cash-pay notes.
-If CCIC does not retain sufficient funds from the offerings or any future financing, CCIC may not be able to make its interest payments on the cash-pay notes.